apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:

    The tolerance for the log space limit (in megabytes).
 If the variable :ts:cv:`proxy.config.log.auto_delete_rolled_files` is set to ``1``
-   (enabled), then autodeletion of log files is triggered when the amount of free space available in the logging directory is less than the value specified here.
+   (enabled), then auto-deletion of log files is triggered when the amount of free space available in the logging directory is less than the value specified here.

 .. ts:cv:: CONFIG proxy.config.log.hostname STRING localhost